Knowledge Base S3 Sync

 Team Onboarding

-- Have them install the plugin via BRAT:
+- Install plugin via BRAT:

-Security Notes
+Security

-- Consider enabling S3 bucket encryption (SSE-S3 or SSE-KMS) for data at rest.
+- Consider enabling S3 bucket encryption (SSE-S3 or SSE-KMS)

 Development